fxhash/fxhash-website/src/doc/artist/project-settings.md

 ## Recommendations

-If your project is loading asynchronous requests from the project's folder, **always consider that one of those ressources may be slow to load**.
+If your project is loading asynchronous requests from the project's folder, **always consider that one of those resources may be slow to load**.
 In that regard, if you load resources please always use `fxpreview()` to trigger the capture.

 # Explore variation settings